noorfizanjauraid-ux/Spatial-Distribution-of-Rural-Infrastructure-in-Sarawak/README.md

 #

-# This project uses open-access datasets provided by NASA, ESA, GADM, OSM contributors, and WorldPop.
+# Datasets provided by ESA, NASA, WorldPop, GADM, and OpenStreetMap contributors.

-# All rights belong to their respective providers.
+All rights belong to their respective providers.

-#

-# <div align="center">

-#

-# 📌 Project maintained by Bayu
+📌 Project maintained by Noorfizan Jauraid
+===

 # For academic and research demonstration purposes.

-#

-# </div>